To find out more information about tuition, please contact the center directly.

 Who is eligible to enroll in the center?

 Verily full time employees are eligible to utilize the center for all age groups and have priority.
-Verily temps, contractors and vendors as well as onsite partners are eligible to enroll in the Twos (2-3 year olds) and Preschool (3-5 year olds) classrooms only.
+Verily temps, contractors and vendors as well as onsite partners are eligible to enroll in all age groups.
 Please note that Verily full time employees will receive enrollment priority if space becomes limited.